giros-dit/yang-to-ngsi-ld/README.md

 ## Performance experiments
 The repository includes [experimental results](testbeds/performance-experiments) about the performance of the Descriptive NDT prototype solution.
 The experimental results allows determining the performance of the [YANG to NGSI-LD translation](testbeds/performance-experiments/experiment1) and [data materialization](testbeds/performance-experiments/experiment2) processes in terms of latency.
 Both experiments have been performed for telemetry statistics from network interfaces encoded in both XML and JSON formats according to notifications received by the NETCONF and gNMI management protocols.

+## Postman Collections
+This repository contains Postman collections that you can use to play with the REST APIs of some of the components present in the prototype for completing the Descriptive NDT architecture for network automation purposes.
+We recommend downloading [Postman Desktop](https://www.postman.com/downloads/) for an better user experience.

+- [NDT Network Controller API using NGSI-LD standard](resources/postman_collections/NDT_Network_Controller_API_using_NGSI-LD_standard.postman_collection.json) Postman collection has a set of requests that can be used to cover network actuation mechanisms by applying both data materialization and data virtualization approaches.
+The REST API requests are based on the NGSI-LD standard.

 ## Documentation and links
 1. M. Björklund, “The YANG 1.1 Data Modeling Language,” *RFC 7950*, Internet Engineering Task Force, Aug.
 2016.
 2. ETSI, “Context Information Management (CIM); NGSI-LD API,” *GS CIM 009 V1.8.1*, ETSI, Mar.
 2024.